MinorAdvancedPrototyping/grasshopper-open-access-test/_sources/Grasshopper_Rhino_course/Knowledge_base/Tutorials/Design_for_Personalized_Fit/!index.md

 ![Credits: Dr. Toon Huysmans](dined_database.png)

-Credits: Dr. Toon Huysmans

 Additionally, there is a Grasshopper plugin for DINED developed at TU Delft - Industrial Design Engineering by Dr. Toon Huysmans.
 This plugin allows the user to directly select the population and import the 3D STL model directly from Grasshopper.
-More information on the DINED Grasshopper plugin can be found in the following resource: [DINED Plugin](../DINED%20Plugin.md)
+More information on the DINED Grasshopper plugin can be found in the following resource:

 ### Generating Personalized Designs from Anthropomorphic Data